 Dr Ramsaran have been a consultant and educational supervisor at the Royal Liverpool and Broadgreen University Hospitals Trust since August 2016, having completed his training in the North West.
 His clinical and research focus is perioperative medicine including dual training in Intensive Care Medicine.
 He has an interest in medical education, having completed the PGCME and a Medical Education Fellowship, He also has an interest in Leadership and Quality Improvement (QI), having completed a Masters Degree and Medical Leadership Fellowship, working closely with FMLM and other bodies.
 Twitter: @richramsaran

 Dr Michelle DentonCouncil Member and Immediate Past Secretary

 Dr Denton has been a SEA UK council member since 2014.
 She is a consultant in Anaesthesia and Critical Care for Doncaster and Bassetlaw Hospitals and have had an interest in both delivery and management of education.
 She had College Tutor responsibilities before becoming director of anaesthesia and theatres.
 In her director role she line manages non training grades which includes educational and re-educational responsibilities

 Dr Alistair BurnsCouncil Member - Webmaster

 Dr Burns is a consultant anaesthetist working within the West Midlands.
 He has enjoyed numerous roles within education delivery over the course of his training.
 He recently graduated in the Masters in Medical Education.
-During his training he have participated as an assessor for Warwick Medical School’s selection process and an examiner for Birmingham University final year students.
-He has also helped co-ordinate and deliver primary FRCA teaching for the Warwickshire School education program.
+During his training he has participated as an assessor for Warwick Medical School’s selection process and as an examiner for Birmingham University final year students.
+He now acts as a Senior Academic Tutor for Birmingham students and helps organise the regional Core Training teaching program.